nokotamustang/OpenGL_and_Vulkan_3D/README.md

 The ground plane is created from a height map and displaced in the vertex shader.
 The normals of the ground plane are calculated in the geometry shader and passed to the fragment shader for lighting calculations.

+Grass in complex scenes isn't modelled from a 3D mesh, but rather a series of 2D planes called bill-boards.
+Starting from the tutorial: <https://vulpinii.github.io/tutorials/grass-modelisation/en/> and <https://developer.nvidia.com/gpugems/gpugems/part-i-natural-effects/chapter-7-rendering-countless-blades-waving-grass>.

 The grass is created along each point on the ground plane using a geometry shader and a flow map to simulate wind movement.
 We can use the shader programs to render more complex objects such as grass.
-Grass in complex scenes isn't modelled from a 3D mesh, but rather a series of 2D planes called bill-boards.
-Starting from the tutorial: <https://vulpinii.github.io/tutorials/grass-modelisation/en/> and <https://developer.nvidia.com/gpugems/gpugems/part-i-natural-effects/chapter-7-rendering-countless-blades-waving-grass>.

 We can simulate wind movement on the grass using a 'flow map', which is a 2D texture that is used to control the movement of the wind.
 The flow map is used to offset the position of the grass in the geometry shader.
 Some more info on flow maps: <https://github.com/JaccomoLorenz/godot-flow-map-shader>

-Expanding on the grass rendering to use a texture atlas for the grass rendering.
-This is an efficient way to store multiple textures in a single texture.
-A texture atlas is a single texture that contains multiple textures.
-This is useful for rendering multiple objects with different textures in a single draw call.
-In this example, we use a texture atlas to store multiple grass textures in a 4x4 grid, and then use a shader program to select the correct texture the grass blades.

 In practice, the height map could be procedurally generated or loaded from an image file.
 The height map is used to displace the vertices of the ground plane in the vertex shader, and this creates the effect of a 3D ground plane.

+For optimization we have to divide the terrain into chunks and manage them just as other objects in the scene.

 Controls used: